-Intellectual Merit: In addition to the items listed above in the standard review criteria for intellectual merit, the reviewers will consider the following questions: Will the project produce exemplary material, processes, or models that enhance student learning and will it yield important assessment or research findings related to student learning, as appropriate to the goals of the project?
+Intellectual Merit: Will the project produce exemplary material, processes, or models that enhance student learning?
+Will it yield important assessment or research findings related to student learning, as appropriate to the goals of the project?
 Does the project build on the existing STEM education knowledge base?
-Are appropriate expected measurable outcomes explicitly stated and are they integrated into an evaluation plan likely to produce useful information?
+Are appropriate expected measurable outcomes explicitly stated and are they integrated into an evaluation plan?
+Is the evaluation effort likely to produce useful information?

-Broader Impacts: In addition to the items listed above in the standard review criteria for broader impacts, the reviewers will consider the following questions: Will the project contribute to the STEM education knowledge base?
+Broader Impacts: Will the project contribute to the STEM education knowledge base?
 Will the project help build the STEM education community?
 Will the project have a broad impact on STEM education in an area of recognized need or opportunity?

-B. Review Protocol and Associated Customer Service Standard
+B. Review and Selection Process

-All proposals are carefully reviewed by at least three other persons outside NSF who are experts in the particular field represented by the proposal.
-Proposals submitted in response to this announcement/solicitation will be reviewed by Panel Review.
+Proposals submitted in response to this program solicitation will be reviewed by Panel Review.